-Datura Stramonium is extremely poisonous and should be handled with care like all poisonous plants.
+Datura Stramonium is extremely poisonous and should be handled with care.
 Like its cousins, Datura is ruled by Saturn and is a veritable Witch’s weed along with Mandrake, Belladonna and Henbane, and also sometimes included in Flying ointments for its psychotropic effects.

 According to Cunningham’s encyclopedia of Magical herbs it is used in Hex Breaking, sleep and protection. p 100

 Datura has been used necromantically in order to see ghosts, and can be included in concoctions for that purpose.
 I do not recommend Datura for consumption as doses of atropine, hyoscyamine and Scopolomine are so varied within plant matter.

 Datura is also linked in folklore to shape-shifting and can form part of therianthropic ointments.
 As a love potion, datura is intoxicating and deadly, and can evoke the seductive powers of the Siren.

 Datura has been used in the past to induce visionary states, as it is a hallucinogen or more accurately, a delirient.
 While some people may try to obtain a legal highbfrok these plants it is not recommended as the tropane alkaloids can have devestating effects, including coma and death.

 My stepfather’s mother once worked on the police force and had been called down when children had gotten hold of the fruit.
 The children were off their heads with delirium.
 It can induce rage and other terrifying emotions which may last long after initial poisoning.